xDec0de/42born2beroot/README.md

-Just in case you are using a wrong hostname for any reason, remember that you can change it with `hostnamectl set-hostname <hostname>`, then, you can check your hostname by using the `hostnamectl` command.
+Just in case you are using a wrong hostname for any reason, remember that you can change it with `hostnamectl set-hostname <hostname>`, then, you can check your hostname by using the `hostname` command.
 You will need to know how to do this on your evaluation.

 ## Sudo